Murphy Report: Publication of Chapter 19 in 2010

-Liaison with the Vatican in the 2010 "WikiLeaks Cables"
+Liaison with the Vatican

 In December 2010 the WikiLeaks group publicised thousands of recent United States diplomatic cables.
 One had been sent by the US Embassy in Rome on 26 February 2010.
 The author commented that the Murphy Commission had written to the Pope for information in any Vatican files, but the requests had not even been acknowledged.

 The Vatican argued that such requests should be made through the Irish government via diplomatic channels, as the Holy See is a sovereign state.
 It was said in the cable that:... many in the Vatican were offended by requests for information from the Murphy Commission, which they saw as an affront to Vatican sovereignty.

 While Vatican contacts immediately expressed deep sympathy for the victims and insisted that the first priority was preventing a recurrence, they also were angered by how the situation played out politically.Vatican officials were annoyed that the Irish Government "did not step in to direct the Murphy Commission to follow standard procedures in communications with Vatican City".

 After several requests, Cardinal Tarcisio Bertone wrote to the Irish embassy in Rome insisting that diplomatic channels be used.
 Though his government had set up the Murphy Commission to be quasi-independent, Irish Prime Minister Brian Cowen agreed with the Cardinal.
 There is some significant dispute over the facts of the response of the Vatican.

 The Commission argued it had written to Pope Benedict XVI in his capacity as head of the Church, not as head of state of the Vatican City.
 It said it could not involve the Irish Government, as some past actions and omissions by the government's departments were under investigation.